onemriganka/onemrigankaPy/README.md

 ## Installation
 #### for developers

-if you want to contribute or wnat to improve , you can install it from the pupi website and with the command below
+if you want to contribute or wnat to improve , you can install it from the pypi website and with the command below

 ```bash
   pip install onemriganka